 Clinical Case of the Month: You’re medical director for a busy outpatient surgery center.
 An RN routinely does the preoperative screening by telephoning each patient two days prior to surgery.
 The RN pages you with this question: A 48-year-old patient scheduled for anterior cruciate ligament (ACL) reconstruction surgery takes hydrochlorothiazide for hypertension, and has not had electrolytes checked for six months.
-His last potassium was 3.6 mEq/L. The patient is asymptomatic except for knee pain.
+His last labs show a low potassium = 3.4 mEq/L. The patient is asymptomatic except for knee pain.
 The nurse asks you whether this patient needs to have his potassium rechecked now, before surgery.
 What do you do?

 Discussion: Pre-op evaluation will never be the topic of a Hollywood thriller — you’ll never see Tom Cruise or Brad Pitt rubbing their temples worrying about whether they need to recheck the electrolytes.
 But for you and me, it’s a question worth discussing.
 How important is it to diagnose hypokalemia in this asymptomatic patient on chronic diuretic therapy?
 If the K=3.0 mEq/L, will you cancel the surgery?
 What about if the K=2.9 mEq/L?
 Experienced anesthesiologists know standards of care for their specialty, and also develop a gut impression about which patients are prepared for surgery, and which ones are not.
 Do you sense this patient is at risk for sudden death or a cardiac arrhythmia?
 Let’s examine this question.